taliesinb/chartreuse/README.markdown

     opt(expr)
     bag(name=expr0, name1=expr1, ...)

-The constructs can be composed, so that a list may contain tuples and vice versa.
+The constructs can be composed, so that a seq may contain bags, etc. Intermediate symbols will be produced by the compiler to represent various "fragments" of a compound grammar rule.
 The terminal objects of this syntax are always single strings that refer to existing grammar symbols.

 ### List